 In 1995, Mr. Fogg was selected among many competing law students to become one of six members of the University at Buffalo Law School’s National Trial Team for the 1995-1996 National Trial Advocacy Team.
 The competition was held by the former Association of Trial Lawyers of America (ATLA), now the American Association for Justice.During the 1996 New York State Finals of the National Trial Competition in Albany, New York, Mr. Fogg won his trial case and was praised for his probing cross-examination skills and commanding courtroom presence.
 Ultimately, Attorney Fogg earned his Juris Doctorate in 1996.

 While working for M&T Bank as a Trust Legal Specialist, Mr. Fogg was admitted to the New York State Bar in 2002, and earned a Masters Degree in Criminal Law the same year.
-Attorney Fogg is a former prosecutor for the Erie County District Attorney's Office, and a former Associate Attorney in the Criminal Defense Department of Lipsitz, Green, et al. For the past 5 years, Mr. Fogg has been a general practitioner, focusing on criminal law, immigration, and personal injury.
+Attorney Fogg is a former prosecutor for the Erie County District Attorney's Office, and a former Associate Attorney in the Criminal Defense Department of Lipsitz, Green, et al. Mr. Fogg has been a general practitioner, focusing on criminal law, immigration, and personal injury.

 Among his peers, Mr. Fogg is known for his strong courtroom presence.
 Confident and comfortable in the courtroom setting, his unique approach allows jurors to feel at ease and enables Mr. Fogg to establish an authoritative presence on behalf of his clients.